 Ali Afzal-Khan graduated from Exeter University, reading Law, in 2011.
 In 2012 he successfully completed his M.A. in International Law and International Relations at Oxford Brookes University.
 He recently completed his L.L.M. (in International Trade and Commercial Law), also from Oxford Brookes University.
 His M.A. thesis evaluated the global nature of hip hop, and its use as a tool for global social activism.
 He speaks English, Urdu, Hindi and Punjabi.

-Hesham graduated in 2004 with a bachelor in aviation studies.
-He later went on to take a BA in English language at Auckland University of Technology in New Zealand.
-For years he has been personally involved with the issues and repercussions of the Arab-Israeli conflict, Palestinian refugees and stateless Palestinians, especially Palestinians living in Egypt, and most recently the Syrian civil war crisis, and Syrian refugees in Turkey and Egypt, he joined Fahamu in November 2013.
+Hesham holds a BA in English language from Auckland University of Technology in New Zealand.
+He has been involved with the issues surrounding, and repercussions of, the Arab-Israeli conflict, Palestinian refugees and stateless Palestinians (especially Palestinians living in Egypt), and most recently, the Syrian civil war and Syrian refugees in Turkey and Egypt.
+He joined Fahamu in November 2013.